 However, there are clear benefits to texting vs calling.

 One of which is that with texts you have an easy-to-reference log of all your customer support requests.
 Our business texting platform lets you prioritize conversations, make notes and set up templates so that you never have to rewrite the same message twice.
 In this two-minute video, we cover the basics of how it works:

 The first thing you’ll need to add SMS functionality to your website is a number capable of sending and receiving text messages.
-With SimpleTexting you can get one, completely free, for 14 days.
-Your first 50 messages are on us, so why not sign up for a free trial today?
+To start your texting journey, why not sign up for a free trial today?
 If you need any help getting started, just click here to text us.

 Alfredo leads the marketing team at SimpleTexting.
 In addition to writing about SMS, he also talks about it—literally.
 Our how-to videos are narrated by him.More Posts from Alfredo Salked

 Bring all your channels together.
 Here's how to make phone calls and send text messages from one dedicated business number.Read